 - The Register will officially close at 9.00 am.

-- Pupils arriving after 9.00am should report to the school reception.
+- Pupils arriving after the gates are closed at 8.45am should report to the school reception.

-- Miss Campbell will record the name of the pupil and the reason for being late in the late book.
+- Miss Baker will record the name of the pupil and the reason for being late in the late book.

 - Monitoring of this book will take place regularly and letters will be sent by the school where appropriate.

-- If lateness is a persistent problem a meeting will be arranged at school with the parent, Miss Campbell, and Education Welfare Officer.
+- If lateness is a persistent problem a meeting will be arranged at school with the parent, Miss Baker, and Education Welfare Officer.